-For Linux, note that the default cache path requires administrator privileges and that normal users need to have the right to use
+For Linux, note that the default cache path requires administrator privileges and that normal users need to be granted to use

 sudo juicefs mount redis://127.0.0.1:6379/1 /mnt/myjfs

---cache-dir option can be set on any storage path accessible to the current system when mounting the filesystem.
-For normal users who do not have access to the
+--cache-dir option can be set to any storage path accessible to the current system when mounting the filesystem.
+For normal users who do not have permission to access the

 /var directory, the cache can be set in the user's